Presently sponsored by ScriptRunner

 That's all the tips this time.
-Azure Sentinel is turning into a central point of entry for many of my investigations and operational troubleshooting activities.
+Microsoft Sentinel is turning into a central point of entry for many of my investigations and operational troubleshooting activities.
 Quickly seeing the data visualized and up to date is a beneficial way to make informed and data-driven decisions.

 - Excluding failing dependencies from Application Insights logging (Zimmergren)